Udacity vs Coursera — Which One Is Better In 2023?

 Udacity has a simple pricing plan for its users.
 The purpose of this plan is that the users should not have to waste much time figuring out its pricing scheme and can get to learning as soon as possible.
 You can either buy courses separately on Udacity or opt for the Udacity Nanodegree plan, where you can take up unlimited classes.

-Udacity’s Nanodegree plan is best suitable for people who take multiple courses and want to learn for an extended period.
+Udacity’s Nanodegree plan is best suited for people who take multiple courses and want to learn for an extended period.
 The Udacity Nanodegree plan is priced at $399 a month.

 Coursera Pricing